The Open University since 2006

 - estimate square roots and calculate them using your calculator

 - describe the power notation for expressing numbers

 - use your calculator to find powers of numbers

 - multiply and divide powers of the same number.

 - 3 Scientific notation

 Enrol to access the full course, get recognition for the skills you learn, track your progress and on completion gain a statement of participation to demonstrate your learning to others.
 Make your learning visible!

 Squares, roots and powers

-This unit reminds you about powers of numbers, such as squares and square roots.
+This free course, Squares, roots and powers, reminds you about powers of numbers, such as squares and square roots.
 In particular, powers of 10 are used to express large and small numbers in a convenient form, known as scientific notation, which is used by scientific calculators.

 Copyright & revisions